DIYDave/HTTP-DateTime/README.md

 ```
 Mandatory part of this header is the current date and time of the answer.
 The information can be provided in some defined formats.
 This is [described here](https://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html#sec3.3.1) The most common formats RFC1123 and RFC850/RFC1036 are supported in this library.

 Since all servers of large companies are synchronized with a high-precision clock, this date/time can be used to synchronize the internal clock of an MCU.
-This works even without an external Real Time Clock (RTC) device with battery only with the clock frequency of the MCU.
+This works even without an external Real Time Clock (RTC) device with battery.
+Only with the clock frequency of the MCU.
 It is sufficient if the internal clock is synchronized once every hour or so.
-When starting an MCU, it only takes about 1-2 seconds for the clock to be received.
+When starting an MCU, it only takes about one second for the date/time to be received.
 (After connecting to the Internet).

 Reading / parsing the date and time out of the header is easy with the, unfortunately little known, command **_sscanf_**.
 ```C++